Animal-rights activists clash with Nordstrom over fur sales

 PETA plans to share its findings at a downtown Seattle press conference Tuesday morning at the Hyatt at Olive 8, not far from the Nordstrom headquarters.

-PETA’s campaign against Nordstrom comes on the heels of a string of developments this fall, including announcements that Macy’s and Bloomingdale’s would stop selling fur by 2021 and a California law that prohibit all fur sales or manufacturing in 2023, the first state to do so.
+PETA’s campaign against Nordstrom comes on the heels of a string of developments this fall, including announcements that Macy’s and Bloomingdale’s would stop selling fur by 2021 and a California law that prohibits all fur sales or manufacturing in 2023, the first state to do so.

 Nordstrom, which appeared to have been caught off guard by PETA’s broadside campaign, released a terse statement late Monday afternoon: